deephaven/web-client-ui/README.md

 2. Checkout the branch you want to release. `main` or `release/*`

-3. Run this npm script to bump the version, update the changelog, and create a release on GitHub: `GH_TOKEN=<token> npm run version-bump`
+3. Run this npm script to bump the version, update the changelog, and create a release on GitHub.
+If your local remote name for the upstream repo is not origin, then set the proper `git-remote` (e.g. `upstream`).

+   `GH_TOKEN=<token> npm run version-bump -- --git-remote origin`

 4. **IMPORTANT**: If releasing a `release/*` branch, you need to reset the `latest` tag on GitHub.
 To do that, go to the [releases page](https://github.com/deephaven/web-client-ui/releases) and find the release that is actually the `latest` based on the version `main` is on.